-Huang received early training at the Shanghai Conservatory of Music from the age eight to eighteen.
-He graduated from the University of Cincinnati, College-Conservatory of Music with a Bachelor of Music (magna cum laude) and a Master of Music degree.
-He holds the Doctor of Musical Arts degree from State University of New York at Stony Brook.
-His main piano teachers include Eugene Pridonoff and Gilbert Kalish.
+Huang received early training at the Shanghai Conservatory of Music’s elementary and middle schools from the age of eight to eighteen.
+He later graduated from the University of Cincinnati, College-Conservatory of Music with the Bachelor of Music (magna cum laude) and Master of Music degrees, studying with Professor Eugene Pridonoff.
+He studied with Professor Gilbert Kalish at the State University of New York at Stony Brook, receiving the Doctor of Musical Arts degree in 2001.
 He has also studied in master classes with pianist Leon Fleisher.
-His chamber music coaches include Timothy Eddy, Julius Levine, Henry Meyer, and Peter Oundjian.
+His chamber music coaches include Timothy Eddy, Henry Meyer, and Peter Oundjian.

 Huang holds a Guest Professorship with the Wuhan Conservatory of Music in China.
 He has served as a piano faculty member at Saarburg International Music Festival in Germany and Shanghai International Piano Festival and Institute in China.